Hugh Grant: Relationships

 Elizabeth Hurley (pictured in 2008) was in a much publicised relationship with Grant between 1987 and 2000.

 In 1987, while playing Lord Byron in the Spanish production Remando Al Viento (1988), Grant met actress Elizabeth Hurley, who was cast in a supporting role as Byron's former lover Claire Clairmont.
 He began dating Hurley during filming and their relationship was subsequently the subject of much media attention.
 While dating Hurley, Grant gained international notoriety for soliciting the services of prostitute Divine Brown, in 1995.
 They separated in May 2000.
 Grant is godfather to Hurley's son Damian, born in 2002.

 Grant has five children with two women.
 In September 2011, he had a daughter with Tinglan Hong, who was variously misreported in the press as a receptionist at a Chinese restaurant in London or a Chinese actress.
 His daughter's Chinese name is Jing Xi (驚喜), meaning "happy surprise".
 Grant and Hong had a "fleeting affair", according to his publicist.
 In 2012, he stated that Hong had been "badly treated" by the media; the press intrusion prevented him from attending the birth of his daughter, with Hong obtaining an injunction to allow him to visit them in peace.

-In September 2012, Grant's second child, a son, was born to Swedish television producer Anna Eberstein.
-Later, Grant reunited briefly with Hong, and she gave birth to Grant's third child, a son, in December 2012.
+In September 2012, Grant's second child, a son, was born to Swedish television producer Anna Eberstein, daughter of Susanne Eberstein.
+Grant had also reunited briefly with Hong, and she gave birth to Grant's third child, a son, in December 2012.

 Grant's daughters with Eberstein were born in December 2015 and March 2018.
 He and Eberstein married on 25 May 2018.